KittyGiraudel/site/_posts/2012-01-01-chromebook-review.md

 <p>This is actually cool but kind of disturbing when you have a MBP background.
 In a way, it makes sense since there are "backward" and "forward" keys on the keyboard.</p>
 <p>In any case, the surface is not only smooth and pleasant, but also quite large.</p>
 <h3>Connectivy</h3>
 <p>The Samsung Chromebook has 2 USB ports (USB2 & USB3), a HDMI connection and a SD card reader.
-All of these are on the back of the laptop which I don't like much; I'd rather have them on the side.
+All of these are <strong>on the back of the laptop</strong> which I don't like much; I'd rather have them on the side.
 No big deal for sure, but having to plug / unplug something on the back of the laptop can quickly become a pain in the ass.</p>
 <p>Beware, HDMI connection may be a problem if you plan on connecting your laptop to a monitor because it's generally VGA.
-So if you plan on using your Chromebook for talks, remember buying an adaptor first. ;)</p>
+So if you plan on using your Chromebook for talks, remember to buy an adaptor first. ;)</p>
 </section>
 <section id="chrome-os">
 <h2>Chrome OS <a href="#chrome-os">#</a></h2>